Gauge: 3ft (915mm) and 1ft 11½in (600mm)

 One of the best engineered tramways, the Gorseddau was the least used.
 Like the Penrhyn and Dinorwic railways it was the private line of the quarry.
 It did carry goods up to the quarry village but never passengers, at least not officially.
 Gorseddau Quarry’s very brief career was ended within ten years.

-In 1875 the defunct line was relaid to 2ft gauge and extended four miles to serve the newly opened Prince of Wales Quarry.
+In 1875 the defunct line was relaid as the Gorseddau Junction and Portmadoc Railway with a gauge of 1ft 11½in and extended four miles to serve the newly opened Prince of Wales Quarry.
 A De Winton locomotive, Pert, was used, the only one to run across open country rather than in a quarry.
 This venture was defunct by 1892.